lumina-ai-inc/chunkr/hiring/internship/techincal_exercise.md

 2. A complete `README.md` (see Requirements).
 3. Source code and configuration (e.g., `package.json`, `pyproject.toml`, `cargo.toml`) via GitHub.

-Please submit a link to your repo within 24 hours.
+Please email a link to your repo within 24 hours.

 ---